SandhiyaKumar-18/Detailed-Exploratory-Data-Analysis/README.md

 # Detailed-Exploratory-Data-Analysis
-In this Repo various techinques and methods used while performing EDA explained
+In this Repo various techinques and methods used while performing EDA are explained

 Exploratory Data Analysis